StackVista/stackstate-docs/use/metrics/browse-telemetry.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Browse telemetry

 ## Overview

-The StackState UI displays a visualization of filtered data for each configured telemetry stream.
+The Rancher Observability UI displays a visualization of filtered data for each configured telemetry stream.

-Telemetry streams are added to elements automatically when they're imported to StackState or you can manually [add a single telemetry stream](add-telemetry-to-element.md) to a single component.
+Telemetry streams are added to elements automatically when they're imported to Rancher Observability or you can manually [add a single telemetry stream](add-telemetry-to-element.md) to a single component.

 ## Telemetry inspector